shieldproject/shield/docs/API.md

 }
 ```

+**Access Control**

+This endpoint requires no authentication or authorization.

 **Errors**

 The following error messages can be returned:

-- **Unable to unlock the SHIELD Core** - An internal error
+- **Unable to unlock the SHIELD Core**:
-  occurred and should be investigated by the site administrators.
+  an internal error occurred and should be investigated by the
+  site administrators

-- **This SHIELD Core has not yet been initialized** - You may
+- **This SHIELD Core has not yet been initialized**:
-  re-attempt this request after initializing the SHIELD Core.
+  You may re-attempt this request after initializing
+  the SHIELD Core.

 ### POST /v2/rekey